alexrobertsonuk/ga4-for-content-designers/docs/README.md

 - performing custom analysis using GA4's "Explore" tool (a flexible, sandbox-style environment in which you create "explorations")
 - answering common content questions

-The examples focus on GA4's default setup, without requiring custom events or specialist configuration.
+The examples focus on GA4's default setup, without requiring specialist configuration.
 This provides a baseline that works across different analytics setups, including both free accounts and paid GA4 360 implementations.

 Always follow your organisation's data protection and analytics policies.

-No prior GA4 experience is required.

 ## Author